Tooluloope/Innoscripta/README.md

 ## Available Scripts

-In the project directory of the branch [latest-branch](https://github.com/Tooluloope/Innoscripta/tree/latest-brach), run the following script to deploy the app after you've cloned the branch:
+In the project directory of the master branch, run the following script to deploy the app after you've cloned the branch:

 1) ## Running it locally: